Generative AI: A Worker’s Perspective

 Management must guarantee non-Discriminatory practices: AI usage must be thoroughly vetted for fairness and non-discrimination.

-Transparency in AI Decision-Making: The public must have the right to know when Generative A has been involved in decisions such as welfare assessments, law enforcement, or public health responses.
+Transparency in AI Decision-Making: The public must have the right to know when Generative AI has been involved in decisions such as welfare assessments, law enforcement, or public health responses.
 The public service must remain transparent and accountable to workers and the public.

 7. Conclusion